prettyirrelevant/activity_logger/README.md

 - **save frequency**: modify `SAVE_INTERVAL_SECONDS` in `src/main.rs` (default: 60 seconds)

 > [!CAUTION]
-> changing intervals requires rebuilding the project with `cargo build --release`
+> changing intervals requires rebuilding the project with `cargo build --release` and restarting the background service(if any).

+> [!TIP]
+> it's recommended to run this in the background